Strangeon Ergostars: Introduction

-In fact, the true EOS of supranuclear matter remains still unknown due to the difficulty from ab-initial calculations, but strangeness matters~\citep[e.g.,][]{2023AdPhX...837433L, 2025arXiv251101146X}.
-As \citet{Witten:1984rs} proposed that the true ground state of dense matter might be quark matter, composed of nearly free $u$, $d$, and $s$ quarks, and this idea implies that compact objects resembling pulsars could be strange quark stars (SqSs) rather than traditional neutron stars (NSs), as modeled in the MIT bag model within the asymptotic freedom regime \citep{Alcock:1986hz}.
+In fact, the true EOS of supranuclear matter remains still unknown due to the difficulty from ab initio calculations.
+Nevertheless, strangeness matters~\cite[e.g.,][]{2023AdPhX...837433L, 2025IJMPA..4050180X}.
+Witten~\cite{Witten:1984rs} proposed that the true ground state of dense matter might be quark matter, composed of nearly free $u$, $d$, and $s$ quarks.
+This idea implies that compact objects resembling pulsars could be strange quark stars (SqSs) rather than traditional neutron stars (NSs), as modeled in the MIT bag model within the asymptotic freedom regime \cite{Alcock:1986hz}.
 Can quarks really be asymptotically free there?
-Could nucleon-like units form due to the non-perturbative nature of the fundamental strong interaction at low energies as in the case of atomic nucleus? \citet{Xu:2003xe} suggested then that the building blocks of supranuclear matter could instead be strange quark clusters, termed strangeons, rather than itinerant quarks.
-This is because the coupling between quarks remains very strong \citep{Lai:2017ney}.
+Could nucleon-like units form due to the non-perturbative nature of the fundamental strong interaction at low energies as in the case of atomic nucleus?
+Xu~\cite{Xu:2003xe} suggested then that the building blocks of supranuclear matter could instead be strange quark clusters, termed strangeons,\footnote{ This kind of nucleon-like bound state could also have a dramatic impact on our understanding of the material world in the present universe.
+See~\cite{2025Univ...11..354Q} for a brief review. } rather than itinerant quarks.
+This is because the coupling between quarks remains very strong \cite{Lai:2017ney}.
 These strangeons, formed by bound $u$, $d$, and $s$ quarks, represent a unique state of matter in which quarks condense in position space rather than momentum space.
-The term strangeon stars (SnSs) was coined to describe such compact objects \citep{Xu:2016uod, Lai:2017ney, 2022MNRAS.516.6172L, 2025PhRvD.111f3033Y}.
+The term strangeon stars (SnSs) was coined to describe such compact objects \cite{Xu:2016uod, Lai:2017ney, 2022MNRAS.516.6172L, Yuan2025}.

 Strangeon matter, like strange quark matter, consists of nearly equal numbers of $u$, $d$, and $s$ quarks.
 In contrast to strange quark matter, quarks in strangeon matter are localized inside strangeons due to the strong quark-quark coupling.
 NSs, SqSs and SnSs have similarities but also differ significantly.
 In SnSs, quarks are localized in strangeons, much like neutrons in NSs.
 However, unlike neutrons, a strangeon can contain more than three valence quarks, restoring light-flavour symmetry.
-SnSs are self-bound by the strong force, with their surface matter also composed of strangeons, similar to SqSs \citep{Xu:2003xe}.
+SnSs are self-bound by the strong force, with their surface matter also composed of strangeons, similar to SqSs \cite{Xu:2003xe}.